mohammad-abdollahi/Secure-Chat/README.md

 # Secure-Chat
-Final project for Cyber Security course at IUT
+Final project and course material for Cyber Security course at IUT